zuplo/docs/docs/articles/policies.md

 title: Policy Fundamentals
 ---

-Policies are modules that can intercept an incoming request.
+Policies are modules that can intercept an incoming request or outgoing response.
 You can have multiple policies and apply them to multiple routes.
 There are built-in policies but of course, being a developer-focused platform you can easily create custom policies.

 ## How policies work

 ![How Policies Work](https://cdn.zuplo.com/assets/103f37f8-9801-4f37-8962-d516b9e12fbd.png)

-A policy can intercept a request and modify the request before it reaches the request handler (and the next policy).
+An `inbound` policy can intercept a request and modify the request before it reaches the request handler (or the next policy).
 It can also short-circuit the whole request lifecycle and immediately respond to the client.

+An `outbound` policy intercepts the response from your request handler, allowing you to transform your response, or return a new one entirely.

 ## Built-In Policies